SocialSend/SocialSend/doc/build-osx.md

         make install

+5. (Optional) You can create .dmg file with command:

+        make deploy

 Use Qt Creator as IDE
 ------------------------
 You can use Qt Creator as IDE, for debugging and for manipulating forms, etc.